ZahlGraf/IrrlichtCMake/README.md

 #### Tested Compilers
  * MSVC2015 (Windows7), 64bit
-   * static debug build
-   * shared debug build
-   * static release build
-   * shared release build
+   * debug: static/shared
+   * release: static/shared

  * Intel Compiler 16.0 together with MSVC2015 (Windows7), 64bit
-   * static debug build
-   * shared debug build
-   * static release build
-   * shared release build
+   * debug: static/shared
+   * release: static/shared

  * MinGW (GCC 4.9.3) (Windows7), 64bit
-   * static debug build
-   * shared debug build
-   * static release build
-   * shared release build
+   * debug: static/shared
+   * release: static/shared

  * MinGW (GCC 4.9.3) (Windows7), 32bit
-   * static debug build
-   * shared debug build
-   * static release build
-   * shared release build
+   * debug: static/shared
+   * release: static/shared

 #### Attention:
  * MacOSX and CLang has not been tested so far.
 It would be really great if you could test it and send me a feedback or - in case of errors - a patch.